Recycling and Sustainability — Commercial Waste Merton

 Working alongside local estates and property managers, Merton commercial waste services promote clear separation at source: dry recycling, glass, food waste and mixed residual collections are coordinated to keep contamination low.
 The borough’s approach to waste separation encourages separate food and garden bins where practical, drop-off points for textiles and separate collection streams for bulky commercial items.
 This separation is key to achieving higher recovery and recycling outcomes and to creating a sustainable rubbish area model for the whole community.

-Recycling bins and segregation in a borough setting To measure progress, we publish an ambitious recycling percentage target reflecting the needs of an urban borough with diverse commercial activity.
+A black wooden waste container placed outdoors on a grassy area, filled with a mixture of garden and food waste including green leaves, fruit peelings, vegetable scraps, and small plant stems.
+The container has slatted sides with a rectangular shape, and its top edge is slightly weathered with some soil and organic debris visible on the surface.
+Surrounding the container is a lush, green lawn with short grass, suggesting a garden or outdoor space in a residential or commercial area in Merton.
+The environment appears well-lit, indicating daylight conditions, and the overall scene emphasizes the collection of biodegradable waste suitable for rubbish removal services like those offered by Commercial Waste Merton, in line with recycling and sustainability efforts.
+To measure progress, we publish an ambitious recycling percentage target reflecting the needs of an urban borough with diverse commercial activity.
 The target is to reach a minimum 65% recycling and recovery rate for commercial waste by 2030, with interim milestones to track improvements each year.
 This target recognises that commercial waste streams differ from household waste and requires focused interventions such as increased segregation, more reuse opportunities and better material routing to recycling facilities.

 Local transfer stations and material routing